 Fernandez fought her Republican colleagues who sought to limit the ability of sexual harassment and assault victims to report.
 Stating that, "We're blaming people."

-Fernandez filed a declaration in support of a Plaintiffs' Motion for a preliminary injunction against the impact of HB 2023.
+Fernandez filed a declaration in support of a Plaintiffs' Motion for a preliminary injunction against the impact of HB 2023 in 2016.
 The law ,which criminalizes the activities of citizens seeking to assist those in returning early ballots who otherwise may not is still being litigated in the courts.
 Fernandez wrote, "The collection and personal delivery of early ballots is particularly crucial among my constituency.
 In areas like mine that are very rural, many voters lack home mail delivery and can have trouble receiving and mailing their early ballots.”
 At least one county election official, Helen Purcell, a Republican from Maricopa County, chose to not enforce the law saying, "We are not the police."

 Fernandez serves or has served on the Yuma Community Foundation, Board of the United Way of Yuma County, and Yuma Leadership.